KartikLakhotiya/Auth-System/README.md

 The backend server will run at ```http://localhost:5000``` and the frontend server will run at ```http://localhost:5173```.

-## Online Deployment
+## Deployment Note

-Deploying this project doesn't makes sense as Mailtrap only allows to send mails to the account through I've signed up for.
-Demo domains can only be used to send emails to account owners.
-It only allows to send mail to other email IDs if you have a domain registered with Mailtrap.
-So, other users cannot use the features of this project because of the restriction of Mailtrap.
-If you have a domain then you should definitely deploy this project.
+This project has been successfully deployed online as I have a registered domain.
+However, if you do not have a domain, please be aware that Mailtrap only allows sending emails to accounts associated with your Mailtrap account.
+As a result, deploying this project without a registered domain may not make sense, since you won’t be able to send emails to other users.

-Since, I do not have a domain I will not deploy this project on Vercel or any other platform.
+If you have a domain, feel free to deploy the project to leverage its full email functionality!

 ## Contributing